ex3ndr/supervoice-vall-e-2/README.md

 Repdorduction tries to follow papers as close as possible, but some minor changes include
 * Linear annielation replaced with cosine one
 * Not implemented codec grouping
+* No padding masking used during training, since it would train 5 times slower using flash attention

 ![valle-2 arcitecture](/docs/arch.png)